tokaualol/tokaualol/README.md

 ![Bocchi](https://github.com/tokaualol/tokaualol/assets/72284608/6ef72bb8-d991-4318-86b4-3f393f2b290a)

 I like to write code sometimes as a hobby.
-My main focus is my [YouTube](https://youtube.com/@tokaua) channel I dont create stuff too often but I hope to make something useful that you use.
+My main focus is my [YouTube](https://youtube.com/@tokaua) channel.
+I don't create stuff too often but, I hope to make something useful that you use.

 My name Is tokaua but you can call me Jaime!
 **I am currently 16 years old.**